 Because of inherent limitations in any central purchasing system and inventory control system, errors or irregularities may occur and not be detected.
 Also, projection of any current evaluation of the system to future periods is subject to the risk that procedures may become inadequate because of changes in conditions or that the degree of compliance with the procedures may deteriorate.

-The results of our audit procedures disclosed a certain instance of noncompliance with the aforementioned code sections.
-This instance of noncompliance was considered in forming our opinion on compliance.
-Our finding and recommendation and your response are disclosed below:
+The results of our audit procedures disclosed certain instances of noncompliance with the aforementioned code sections.
+These instances of noncompliance were considered in forming our opinion on compliance.
+Our findings and recommendations and your responses are disclosed below: